 Being motivated by a sense of community is central to the success of building a strongly connected educational research network.
-The vision of Kotuitui is based on the desire to lift all learners’ achievement by sharing what is working in each context and growing effective pedagogy across schools.
-It is about creating a smooth transition for our learners from Year 1-13.
-“There are so many outstanding education practitioners in our community, so sharing our professional expertise across the nearly 7,500 young learners in our area enriches the whole community.
-This initiative has huge potential,” Morag Hutchinson commented.
+The vision of Kōtuitui is based on the desire to improve student outcomes by sharing what is working in each context.
+It is also about creating a smooth transition for our learners from early childhood to Year 13.
+It is clear that effective and focused collaboration between leaders, teachers and learners will reap many benefits for our broader community as a whole.

-It is very clear that our Kōtuitui Kāhui Ako is a fantastic opportunity to both grow and challenge all professionals to reflect more deeply on how we can lift the achievement of all learners.
+Kōtuitui Kāhui Ako continues to be a fantastic opportunity to both grow and challenge all professionals to reflect more deeply on how we can lift the achievement of all learners in our community.